-Don’t let the student fees catch you off-guard, find out what your school charges in student fees ahead of time.
+Don’t let the student fees catch you off-guard; find out what your school charges ahead of time.

 School supplies like textbooks are a critical part of your success in college.
-With that, it is important to set aside enough money to buy books each year.
+With that, it's important to set aside enough money to buy books each year.

 According to College Board, students spent $1,240 per year on books at a public four-year college.
 That could take a big bite out of anyone’s budget!

 Everyone needs a roof over their head in order to stay productive.
 So after tuition and fees, housing costs were the second most expensive part of my college student budget.

 Although off-campus housing is often a more affordable option, you’ll still need to find a way to pay rent each month.
 And if you're going to live in a dorm, make sure you're aware of the costs ahead of time.

 The average American spent 9.5% of their disposable income on food in 2019.
 It's a significant part of budgeting for college students.
 Consider what you're willing to spend on food each month as you map out your budget.

 You may need to commute to class or maintain a vehicle in order to get to an off-campus job.
 If you will be using a vehicle, then make sure to factor that into your budget and prepare to pay car insurance.

 When possible, stick to campus transportation in order to avoid paying for gas and the hassle of finding a parking space.